 This post contains affiliate links.
 To read my full disclosure policy, please click here.

-Last month I tested out Krylon’s Chalky Finish Spray Paint and blogged about my experience with it here.
+Last month I tested out spray chalk paint and blogged about my experience with it here.
 Much to my surprise, a lot of people liked that post (yay!), and wanted to know all about the product.
-Because of that, I figured that people might also want to know about Krylon’s Wax Coating Spray for Chalky Finish Paint as a sealer for their chalky finish paint projects.
-So once again, I bought a can with my own dinero (this is not a sponsored post!), and got to work testing it out!
-I’m excited to share my thoughts about it with you!
+Because of that, I figured that people might also want to know about spray wax and spray topcoat that can be used for finishing projects painted with spray chalk paint or hand painted with chalk paint.
+So once again, I got to work testing it out and am sharing all the details on spray wax finishing for chalky finish paint projects.

 For those of you who may not be overly familiar with chalky finish paint, wax is a commonly used sealant or topcoat on pieces that have been painted with chalky finish paint.
 It’s popular because it seeps into the paint to form a protective finish and produces a really beautiful and subtle sheen on the surface.